-Captain/Elected or Appointed Official: If a student is found in violation the Chemical Health Policy, he or she the student will be ineligible to be elected or named captain of an athletic team or president/leader of any extracurricular activity (including class office) for one calendar year.
+Captain/Elected or Appointed Official: If a student is found in violation the Chemical Health Policy, the student will be ineligible to be elected or named captain of an athletic team or president/leader of any extracurricular activity (including class office) for one calendar year.
 This may result in the student being stripped of titles and captaincies.